onutemaster777/s-help-updated/README.md

 But they have many limitations to disable or enable by using s!tool.
 Specify works only in BonziWORLD.

 The restart is will not clear an interval.
+Use noreload instead.
 ## How to install?
 To install this following:
 extract the file or use Git to compile